ChatScript/ChatScript/WIKI/ESOTERIC-CHATSCRIPT/ChatScript-Engine.md

 ## Spacing

-The script compiler normally forces separate of things into separate tokens to allow fast uniform handling.
+The script compiler normally forces separate things into separate tokens to allow fast uniform handling.
 E.g., `^call(bob hello)` becomes `^call ( bob hello )`.
 This allows the `ReadCompiledWord` function to grab tokens more easily.